Parametrised noncommutative motives and equivariant cubical descent in algebraic K-theory: Aspects of parametrised category theory

 \item if $\D$ has finite (co)products, then $b_*\D\in\cat_G$ is a $G$--category with finite indexed (co)products.
-In the case of admitting products, we furthermore have a natural equivalence $\underline{\cmonoid}_G(b_*\D)\simeq b_*\cmonoid(\D)$, \item if $\D$ is moreover semiadditive as an object in $\cat$, then $b_*\D\in{\cat}_G$ is a $G$--semiadditive $G$--category. \end{enumerate} \end{prop} \begin{proof} For part (1), note that we have both commuting squares
+In the case of admitting products, we furthermore have a natural equivalence $\underline{\cmonoid}_G(b_*\D)\simeq b_*\cmonoid(\D)$, \item if $\D\in\cat$ is moreover semiadditive, then $b_*\D\in{\cat}_G$ is a $G$--semiadditive $G$--category. \end{enumerate} \end{prop} \begin{proof} For part (1), note that we have both commuting squares